Inactivating reference codes

 Inactive codes in your Network instance

-If a reference code has been inactivated in your Network instance and then you subscribe to Veeva OpenData in that country, Network automatically re-activates all codes used by Veeva OpenData in that country when the subscription runs.
+If you inactivate reference codes in your Network instance and then subscribe to Veeva OpenData in that country, all codes used by Veeva OpenData in that country are activated again when the subscription runs.

 Inactive codes in the Veeva OpenData instance